-In August, 2011, Grace launched her YouTube channel, graceyounviolin, where she explores various musical genres, combining classical traditions and techniques with other music traditions.
-She has been able to work and collaborate with some of today's greatest crossover artists.
-In 2012, Grace won the International Rockin' Fiddle Challenge with a cover of Journey's Don't Stop Believin' and was featured in Katy Perry's documentary, Part of Me.
-She is in demand as a studio/session musician.
+In 2011, Grace launched her YouTube channel, grace plays violin, where she explores various musical genres, combining classical traditions and techniques with other musical styles.
+Her videos have accumulated thousands of subscribers and millions of views.
+She has worked and collaborated with many artists and was featured in Katy Perry's documentary, Part of Me.

 Grace holds an Artist Diploma and Master of Music degree from the University of Texas - Austin, where she studied with Brian Lewis and part time with Giora Schmidt and David Kim.
 She earned her Bachelor of Music degree in Performance from the University of Puget Sound under Dr. Maria Sampen.
 She is on faculty at Huston-Tillotson University and Austin Suzuki Music School.